 A 2017 review found that CBD protects against intestinal inflammation by acting as a GPR55 antagonist to control inflammatory response and activation of enteric glial cells, and helps maintain a healthy intestinal barrier.

 Research suggests that activating the two primary endocannabinoid receptors, CB1 and CB2, modulates intestinal inflammation by dampening smooth muscle irritation and controlling cellular pathways involved in inflammatory responses.
 In animal models, activation of CB1 and CB2 reduces visceral sensitivity and pain associated with colonic distention.
-Because CB1 receptors are important in the control of gastrointestinal motility and gastric intestinal secretion, CB1 receptor agonists can decrease gastrointestinal propulsion and transit in animal studies.
+CB1 receptors are important in the control of gastrointestinal motility and gastric intestinal secretion.
+Therefore, CB1 receptor agonists can decrease gastrointestinal propulsion and transit in animal studies.
 Activating CB1 may also reduce the secretion of gastric acid.

 In a small observational study, CBD significantly improved subjective disease activity in 21 of 30 patients with Crohn’s disease.
 However, in an anonymous questionnaire-based study, the self-reported use of cannabis for longer than 6 months in patients with Crohn’s disease eased symptoms, but was a strong predictor for requiring surgery.